helix-bridge/helix-docs/docs/relayer/register.md

 2. Register as a Relayer on the Helix UI, which involves staking a certain amount of collateral.
 3. Pull the client code to your local environment, configure bridge information, and compile and run the code.

-Now, let's run a Relayer Node on the testnet using the example of (arbitrum-sepolia -> sepolia, USDC).
+Now, let's run a Relayer Node (v2 opposite type for example) on the testnet using the example of (arbitrum-sepolia -> sepolia, USDC).

 ## Registration